bootstrap-vue-next/bootstrap-vue-next/apps/docs/src/reference/components/placeholder.md

 <div class="lead mb-5">

-Placeholders are components that indicate that something may still be loading
+Placeholders are components that indicate that something may still be loading.

 </div>